Cardano (ADA) is a third-generation blockchain. What does that mean?

-In a nutshell, it builds on all the lessons learned from other coins to create a layered and distributed computing platform which places a special emphasis on security and engineering rigour.
+In a nutshell, it builds on all the lessons learned from other coins to create a layered and distributed computing platform that places a special emphasis on security and engineering rigour.

-Cardano undertakes upon a slow and deliberate process of formalizing a “science” for distributed systems design.
+Cardano adopts a slow and deliberate process of formalizing a “science” for distributed systems design.
 This is achieved by re-evaluating everything that has been done in the industry for the past decade.
 This has resulted in a lot of negative criticism towards Cardano for being slow to release many updates, DApps and projects.
 Some critics have even gone as far as calling Cardano a “ghost chain.”

 The team began by asking basic, foundational questions to aid the development.
 These include: What is a blockchain?
 What are the objectives of a given blockchain?
 How do different solutions apply to those particular objectives?
 What types of centralization is one inviting by choosing one approach over another?